marcodelmastro/AdventOfCode2018/README.md

     * Part 2: 2021-03-06.
 Now I need to solve the opcode/index correspondence matrix, then implement the virtual machine and run the program... :-)

 * **Day 17**: 2021-03-30.
-    * I as initially rather scared by this puzzle, but I ended up enjying quite a lot.
-A few specific cases in the full input reqwuired some debuggin of the water flow and filling logic, but I managed in a reasonable time to undestand how fix them.
+    * I as initially rather scared by this puzzle, but I ended up enjoying quite a lot.
+A few specific cases in the full input required some debugging of the water flow and filling logic, but I managed in a reasonable time to understand how fix them.
 Given how I decided to store the water information (separating flowing and still water) Part 2 was trivial!

 * **Day 18**: 2021-03-06
    * Another Conway's Game of Life clone, this time with 3 states on a 2D grid.
 Period/recurrence seeking needed to solve Part 2.